 CUT THE RAILS.
 When you've settled on a good height, you can rout the ends of all the rails for your project.
 Place the outside face of the rails down against the table and the edge against the backer board to make the cut.
 Then rotate the workpiece end-for-end (keeping the same face down on the table or sled) and repeat.
 The finished rails should have identical profiles and be relatively free of tearout.

 NOW THE STILE BIT.
 Although we refer to this bit as the stile cutter, you'll use it on the edges of both the stiles and the rails.
 Once again, the bit setup comes first.

-You won’t need the sled for these cuts.
-Start with a test piece on the table and “eyeball” the rough height as shown in the drawings at the bottom of the opposite page and proceed with a test cut.
+You won't need the sled for these cuts.
+Start with a test piece on the table and "eyeball" the rough height as shown in the drawings and proceed with a test cut.
 For these cuts, a featherboard might be helpful to keep the workpieces flat for a consistent result.
-You’ll also want to use a push block to keep your hands clear.
+You'll also want to use a push block to keep your hands clear.
 You can use one of the finished rails to test the fit and dial in a perfect-fitting edge.
 Then you can rout the rails and stiles.

 TEAROUT.
 A common problem when routing the edges is tearout.
 But you can minimize tearout by taking into account the grain direction of the workpiece.
-The photos in the margin on the opposite page show you what I mean.
+The photos below show you what I mean.
 Adjusting the router speed (usually faster) can also help get a cleaner cut.

 To assemble the doors, all you need is a little glue on the mating edges and a clamp at each joint.
 The resulting doors are both attractive and strong.
 I think you'll agree that the finished product easily justifies the cost of these bits.